-The principal has the right to amend the handbook at his/her discretion.
+The principal and pastor have the right to amend the handbook at his/her discretion.

 Christ the King Catholic School is an institutional member in good standing of the National Catholic Education Association (NCEA), and is fully accredited by Western Catholic Education Association WCEA.